-Diggle sighed out her name when she didn't elaborate on her plan and started looking her over with soft, concerned eyes.
+Diggle sighed out her name when she didn't elaborate and started looking her over with soft, concerned eyes.
 The feel of it made her bristle.
 She didn't need his sympathy, she needed his support, so if she had to walk him through this, it was fine.
 Actually it was probably more than fine.
 If Digg was focused on what she was saying, he wasn't likely to notice the rip running up the back of her dress or wonder where her underwear had run off to.

 Not that there was any reason for him to notice that last part.